timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 ### Plus Operator

 Besides using *AND* and *OR* there is also a plus operator (+).
 If you put it in front of a query part this query part *MUST* match.
-All the other query parts (without an plus in front) are optional.
+All the other query parts (without a plus in front) are optional.
 E.g. `+author:adams title:guide` would match all documents that contains adams in the author field and optionally contain guide in the title field.